loicdescotte/Play2-HTML5Tags/README.md

-# HTML5 input tags module for Play 2
+# HTML5 form tags module for Play 2
 ## for Java and Scala

 This module brings client side validation attributes (required, max|min length, ...) and formats (date, number, email, ...) to Play 2 templates.